Reducing exposure to second-hand smoke in cars and homes are two areas where we can really make a difference to prevent smoking-related illnesses.

 Reducing exposure to second-hand smoke - new campaign

-A television ad will be on air from 19 January 2014 to 3 February 2014.
+The campaign features radio and television advertisements.
 The television ads are refreshed versions of an earlier 2006 campaign.

 Media release template » (with images) [Word, 376KB] This media release provides a possible story where you can insert local information before sending on to media.
 It includes images from the campaign that you might like to use.

 Information about second-hand smoke

 More than 350 New Zealanders die each year due to of exposure to second-hand smoke.

 Second-hand smoke contains a lethal mix of more than 4,000 chemicals such as arsenic, hydrogen cyanide, ammonia and carbon monoxide.
 Two hundred of these chemicals have been identified as poisonous and can cause cancer.

 Second-hand smoke is when you are exposed to the harms of tobacco being smoked near you.
 This can be from exhaled smoke or from a lit cigarette.
 Second-hand smoke is the leading environmental cause of death in this country.
 There is no safe level of exposure to second-hand smoke and those who are exposed may suffer from many of the same diseases as regular smokers, such as coronary heart disease, lung cancer, acute stroke, eye and nasal irritation and nasal sinus cancer.

 Children are our most valuable asset and are particularly vulnerable to second-hand smoke due to their smaller lungs and lower body weight.
 Children need to be protected from second-hand smoke as much as possible as it can cause:

 - middle ear infections (including glue ear/otitis media)